Empire State Building: Elevators

 The Empire State Building has 73 elevators in all, including service elevators.
 Its original 64 elevators, built by the Otis Elevator Company, in a central core and are of varying heights, with the longest of these elevators reaching from the lobby to the 80th floor.
 As originally built, there were four "express" elevators that connected the lobby, 80th floor, and several landings in between; the other 60 "local" elevators connected the landings with the floors above these intermediate landings.
 Of the 64 total elevators, 58 were for passenger use (comprising the four express elevators and 54 local elevators), and eight were for freight deliveries.
 The elevators were designed to move at 1200 ft/min.
 At the time of the skyscraper's construction, their practical speed was limited to 700 ft/min per city law, but this limit was removed shortly after the building opened.

 Additional elevators connect the 80th floor to the six floors above it, as the six extra floors were built after the original 80 stories were approved.
 The elevators were mechanically operated until 2011, when they were replaced with automatic elevators during the $550 million renovation of the building.
-An additional elevator connects the 86th and 102nd floor observatories, which allows visitors access the 102nd floor observatory after having their tickets scanned.
+An additional elevator connects the 86th and 102nd floor observatories, which allows visitors access to the 102nd floor observatory after having their tickets scanned.
 It also allows employees to access the mechanical floors located between the 87th and 101st floors.